brigittebigi/proceed/documentation/etc/doc/01_introduction/11_what_is_PROCEED.md

 Proceed is a computer software package written and maintained by Brigitte Bigi of the Laboratoire Parole et Langage, in Aix-en-Provence, France.
-Available for free, with open source code, there is simply no other package.
+Available for free, with open source code, there is simply no other package to export automatically proceedings and book of abstracts:
 Proceed is developed to allow the almost automatic generation of proceedings and book of abstracts.